csc-training/summerschool/parallel-io/docs/01-Parallel-IO-posix.md

  - 'out-of-core' techniques when the  data is larger than one can fit in system memory

 # Heat Equation example
-- parallel heat equation
+- Parallel heat equation

-- check the scaling for different saving intervals
+- Check the scaling for different saving intervals

 # Parallel I/O
-- Mapping problem: how to convert internal structures and domains to files which are a streams of bytes
+- Mapping problem: how to convert internal structures and domains to files which are streams of bytes
 - Transport problem: how to get the data efficiently from hundreds to thousands of nodes on the supercomputer to physical disks